0

 3. Walk the Walk When It Comes to Web Design

-Regardless of whether or not you specifically offer web design, it's imperative to have a clean and professional website.
+Regardless of whether or not you specifically offer web design, it's imperative to have a clean and professional website to attract new clients.
 Your website is how people perceive your company online.

 It doesn't have to be expensive, either.
 There are a number of agency-ready WordPress themes available for next to nothing.
 As a matter of fact, here are 58 themes to get you started.